 - 6.5 million people suffered from both alcohol use disorder and a drug use disorder

 These statistics illustrate the pervasive grip addiction has on Americans.
-Thanks to treatment programs, such as those offered at Zinnia Healing, recovery is possible, and a full life after addiction can be in your future.
+Thanks to treatment programs, such as those offered at Zinnia Health, recovery is possible, and a full life after addiction can be in your future.